 Figure 5.
 The original, the filtered, and the target PDP of UMa CDL-C model with beam 2 at 3600 MHz.

+Figure 6.
+The original, the filtered, and the target PDP of UMi CDL-C model with beam 1 at 2450 MHz.

+Figure 7.
+The original, the filtered, and the target PDP of UMi CDL-C model with beam 1 at 3600 MHz.

 Proposal 1: Adopt the 200 MHz filter with Hanning window for 5 ns quantized reference PDP for generating the filtered reference PDP data as described in this paper.

-Proposal 2: Adopt the delay and power sample values for UMa and UMi models according to Tables 1 and 2 as reference data for PDP validation measurement.Conclusion
+Proposal 2: Adopt the delay and power sample values for UMa and UMi models according to Tables 1 and 2 as reference data for PDP validation measurement.

+PASS/FAIL Limits for PDP

+If the Proposal 1 is adopted, it is possible to set much tighter pass/fail limits compared to the case if not adopted.
+For paths 0 to 20 dB below the peak, use power tolerance of +/- 0.85 dB and for paths 20 to 40 dB below the peak, use +/- 2 dB power tolerance.

+Proposal 3: Adopt the pass/fail limit +/- 0.85 dB for PDP paths 0 to 20 dB below the peak.

+Proposal 4: Adopt the pass/fail limit +/- 2 dB for PDP paths 20 to 40 dB below the peak.

+Conclusion

 The following observations and proposals were made in this contribution